 Playing sports is fun, but there is always the risk that you pick up a nasty injury and have a to take a long break from the sport that you love.
 Here we will take a look at some of the common cricket injuries that you might come across as well as how you can treat and prevent such injuries.

 Rotator Cuff Injuries

 Cricket is a sport that gives your shoulders a huge workout.
 There are four muscles in your rotator cuff, and they help to stabilize your shoulder joint.
 A rotator cuff injury will occur if any of these four muscles are torn or strained.
 This can lead to immense pain and swelling, meaning you won’t be able to use your arm properly.
-This will keep you out of the game for a while, meaning cricketonlinebetting will be your only form of cricket.
+This will keep you out of the game for a while, meaning www.cricketonlinebetting.in will be your only friend of cricket.

 In cricket, hamstring strains most often occur when making a sudden sprint when fielding or when trying to take a quick single.
 If you have a minor strain, you will feel a dull ache in your hamstring.
 However, if you have a major strain the pain can intense and you won’t be able to stand or walk.